An exciting new future for Dodderhill Independent Girls, Droitwich Spa, as part of The RGS Worcester family of schools.

 The Headmaster of RGS Worcester Mr John Pitt adds: “This is a unique opportunity for Dodderhill and RGS to work together and I am excited about what the future holds for our community of more than 1,400 pupils across four schools.
 Both schools are known as centres of excellence and girls from Dodderhill already join our co-educational Sixth Form of around 200 students and achieve exceptional results.
 There will be new opportunities to enhance our already strong links.
 For example, we envisage some joint staff insets and training, sharing of best practice, an extension of our bus network, and combined concerts at Worcester Cathedral.”

-Mrs Mawston will have day-to-day responsibility for the running of Dodderhill and will become a member of the RGS Worcester Strategy Group.
+Mrs Mawston will have day-to-day responsibility for the running of Dodderhill and will become a member of the RGS Worcester Strategy Group until September 2019 when Mrs Sarah Atkinson will take responsibility.
 Following the merger, the RGS Worcester family of schools will continue to operate with a unitary governance structure, and the Board, chaired by Mr Quentin Poole, will welcome some of the current Dodderhill governors in order to provide continuity.

 Mrs Mawston concludes: “This new partnership between Dodderhill and RGS Worcester will enable more girls to achieve their full potential and become confident, outstanding young women who can aim high, fully equipped for the opportunities of the 21st century.”